-Ingrown toenail is due to poor foot care and unsuitable footwear.
+An ingrown toenail usually occours due to poor foot care or unsuitable footwear.
 It may also result from tearing of the nail so that the edge is unprotected, and nail that are cut incorrectly.
 Tight shoes pressing on the growing nail and hot sweaty feet are two other factors that can cause an ingrown toenail.

 For the ease of understanding, labeling and treatment planning, Heifitz classified the ingrown toenail into 3 stages:

 Stage I: Pain with mild erythema and swelling of the nail fold.

 Stage II: increased swelling, sero purulent discharge, and laceration of the nail-fold.

 Stage III: Chronic inflammation with granulation and marked fold hypertrophy.

 If an ingrown toenail is left untreated, there exists a high risk of dangerous infection.
 When the skin around the nail gets infected, it begins to swell up and put even more pressure against the nail.
 Ingrown nails can produce a spear shaped wedge of nail on the lateral side of the toe which will progressively become more embedded into the toe tissue as the nail grows forward.